 Contrary to speculation, these widgets are not filled with nitrogen.
+So, what does the widget in Guinness do?
 At the time of manufacturing, an empty widget is placed inside each can.
 As the cans are filled with beer and sealed, so are the widgets.
 As soon as the can is opened, a combination of chemical reactions and ingenious product design forces the beer that’s inside the widget out of it, producing highly nitrogenated beer.

 Soon after debuting the widget, Guinness snagged the Queen’s Award for Technological Achievement in 1991.